About Teens Make a Difference

 Benefits of Participating

 The benefit of participating in TMAD can be rewarding for both the student and the participating school.
 By getting students involved in high school, it shows that the school is inspiring students to think about college and a career choice.
 Not only that, but the high school can be recognized as a foundation for continuous support to the community by the number of volunteer hours their students donate.
 As for the students, it helps them network with professionals they encounter and gain insight on possible professions that are of interest to them.
-They can explore their passion and skills that can be translated to a college application or resume.
+They can explore their passion and skills that can be translated into a college application or resume.

 CLICK HERE for more information on how to participate in Teens Make a Difference.